Do you have a hankering to make bath bombs?

 It’s easy to find and very affordable at your local grocery store.
 The beauty experts at Hello Glow say it’s one the most versatile ingredients!

 Want to know the secret ingredient to make bath bombs fizz?
-It’s citric acid and it’s all natural ingredient often used to preserve food at home when canning.
+It’s citric acid and it’s an all-natural ingredient often used to preserve food at home when canning.

 Fresh and Dried Herbs